South Palo Alto Bike/Ped Connectivity

 Project Status

 In September 2024, the City began partnering with Kittelson & Associates, a transportation planning, engineering and research services firm, to assist with the Project.
-Subsequently, the team completed initial tasks, including data collection and analysis, review of background documents, and development of a Community Outreach and Engagement Plan.
+Subsequently, the team completed several tasks, including data collection and analysis, review of background documents, established design priorities and evaluation criteria, conducted the first phase of community engagement, and identified rail crossing alternatives.
 Because project timelines overlap with those of the concurrent update of the Bicycle and Pedestrian Transportation Plan (BPTP), staff coordinated with the BPTP Update team on community engagement and data collection.

 Project Documents